will62794/snapshot-isolation-spec/README.md

 # Verifying Properties with TLC

 One of the great parts about a spec written in TLA+ is that you can verify certain properties using the TLC model checker.
 There a few properties already defined in the specification that you can try to verify yourself.
-Two concurrency anomalies that snapshot isolation allows, Write Skew and a ["read only" transaction anomaly](https://www.cs.umb.edu/~poneil/ROAnom.pdf) are included with examples, and as a `ReadOnlyAnomaly` property that can be checked using TLC.
-The main invariant to check is that every history is serializable.
+Two concurrency anomalies that snapshot isolation allows, Write Skew and a ["read only" transaction anomaly](https://www.cs.umb.edu/~poneil/ROAnom.pdf) are included with examples, and there is a `ReadOnlyAnomaly` property that can be checked using TLC.
+The main invariant to check is that every history is serializable (which is expected to be violated by anomalous histories).
 This can be expressed with the following invariant:

 	IsSerializable(txnHistory)